AbrilDm14/AbrilDm14/README.md

 I studied International Business in Manchester Metropolitan University.
 I have worked as a Project Analyst across various industries including healthcare, retail, travel, food & beverages and more.
 It was during this journey that I discovered my passion for the world of data.

 In 2023, I embarked on a quest to further specialize as a Professional Data Analyst.
-During this time, I acquired expertise in essential technologies such as SQL, Python, Tableau and Git to enhance my skills.
+During this time, I developed a solid foundation in essential technologies such as SQL, Python, Tableau and Git to enhance my skills.

 Project-wise, I am a detail-oriented, proactive and enjoy learning new things.
 Outside of work, I love gaming, F1 racing and spending time with my loved ones.